 The dolls were easily forgotten after they were discontinued and they are very hard to find.
-Try your luck to find them and i’ll give more information on them.
+However, the normal price they go for is normally $20.

 Diva Starz were a series of fashion dolls released by Mattel in 2000.
 The dolls were robotic interactive dolls that came with interactive accessories and plastic clothes.
 Each doll is approximately 9 inches (28 cm) tall, and also had ethnic diversity.
 The main characters of the brand were Summer, Alexa, Tia and Nikki.
 The dolls were inspired by the Spice Girls, since the pop group had lots of diversity.
 The characters also had distinctive personalities.
 For example, Alexa was a stereotypical blonde who loves to shop and wears mostly pink clothes, Nikki was the tomboy who loves sports.
 Summer loves the outdoors and loves animals.
 As for Tia, She loves to create music and loves electronics like radios, CD players and digital planners.

 The website that accompanied the brand launched a month before the dolls were released.
 The website had interactive games and also had webisodes.
 Mattel also released fashion packs for each individual doll.
 Mattel also released a CD-ROM Game based on the line.

 When the dolls first came out, Mattel thought that the dolls would flop.
 However, they became very popular and were named “Mattel’s Hottest Girl Toy of 2000” and were a big hit with girls between the ages of 6-11.
 Mattel released mini versions of the dolls called “Mini Diva Starz”.